 *Cleaning Tips- Please take a little extra time to clean your items, especially saddle pads and horse blankets.
 The cleaner it is, the better it will sell.
 Many coin laundromats have oversized washers.
 After washing, allow it to dry over a fence at the barn.
 A power washer, car wash, or even a fence rail with a good rain storm also do well for cleaning, at least for the worst filth.
 For odors, including barn cat, wash your items with a couple cups of white vinegar.
 It does wonders at eliminating smells!
 Then you can adjust your price and hopefully sell it for more.
 The Equestrian Exchange does reserve the right to reject extremely dirty items or pull them until the last day and/or consult the consignor.

 *Pricing- Please understand that the Equestrian Exchange is NOT responsible for price decisions about your item, nor will we negotiate and call you with any "Make Offer".
 The purpose of the discount price coding is to allow us to know your price intentions on the last sale day.
-For handwritten tags, write the price in black ink if you do not want your item's price changed and discounted.
+For handwritten tags, put the letters "ND" (for no discount) directly behind your price if you do not want your item's price changed and discounted on the last day.
 Equestrian Exchange will not price barter.

 *If you have any questions about tagging and pricing, please